illinois-cs241/illinois-cs241.github.io/_posts/2016-11-07-mapreduce.md

 ### Things that will not be tested for in Part 1:
 * Illegal inputs for either the mapper or reducer (Input data in a format other than as described above)
 * Invalid mapper or reducer code (mappers or reducers that do not work)
-* Input data larger than 1 MB
+* Key Value pairs that are larger than a pipe buffer.
-* Empty inputs
-* Greater than 5 mappers

 ## Version 2 - many mappers, many reducers